-Mom, daughter charged with killing 5 relatives due in court
+Mom, daughter plead not guilty to slaying 5 close relatives

 DOYLESTOWN, Pa.
-(AP) — A mother and her adult daughter charged with killing five of their close relatives, including three children, at an apartment outside Philadelphia are due in court Tuesday to enter pleas.
+(AP) — A mother and her adult daughter pleaded not guilty Tuesday to killing five of their close relatives, including three children, at an apartment outside Philadelphia.

-Shana Decree, 46, and her daughter Dominique Decree, 20, each face five counts of homicide and one of conspiracy.
-Police have not yet given a motive.
+Forty-six-year-old Shana Decree and her 20-year-old daughter Dominique Decree sat side by side in court in suburban Bucks County and affirmed their pleas to charges of first-degree murder and conspiracy.

+The pair barely spoke, except to respond to the judge’s questions about the charges and their pleas.
+At one point, sounds of crying emanated from the defendants’ table, and Dominique wiped her eyes.
+Shana closed hers briefly as the judge read the names of the victims.

 The victims were Shana’s children, Naa’Irah Smith, 25, and Damon Decree Jr., 13, both of Morrisville; Shana Decree’s sister Jamilla Campbell, of Trenton, New Jersey; and Campbell’s 9-year-old twin daughters, Imani and Erika Allen.